3 of 10 Tips For Meeting the Love of Your Life.

 - Patiently look for the right person for me

-- Know when a relationship I was in was lacking in potential for ever becoming true love
+- Know when a relationship I was in was lacking in potential for ever becoming true love and gracefully letting go of the relationship

 - Let a relationship with potential unfold naturally without trying to control it